romgrk/react-fast-memo/README.md

 ))
 // => false

-// `fastCompareForReactProps` is optimized for react props: non-nullable objects
+// `fastCompareUnsafe` is optimized for react props: non-nullable objects
-// where `prop: undefined` is equivalent to not having the prop. console.log(fastCompareForReactProps(
+// where `prop: undefined` is equivalent to not having the prop. console.log(fastCompareUnsafe(
   { a: 1, b: undefined },
   { a: 1 },
 ))